Jalek Felton: Professional career

 Felton started playing professional basketball for Petrol Olimpija in 2018.
 In the beginning of 2019 he signed a deal with BC Nokia.

-In February 2020, Felton has signed a contract to play for Venados, of the Mexican Circuito de Baloncesto de la Costa del Pacífico.
+In February 2020, Felton signed a contract to play for the Venados de Mazatlán of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 In two games he posted 8.0 points, 2.5 rebounds and 4.5 assists per game.
 On September 21, Felton signed with Czech club Fiobanka Jindřichův Hradec.

+Felton returned to the Venados de Mazatlán ahead of the 2023 CIBACOPA season.
+He was named an All-Star in 2023.

 Personal life

-His uncle Raymond Felton is also a professional basketball player who played in the NBA for over 15 years after playing at North Carolina as well.
+His uncle Raymond Felton is a former professional basketball player who played in the NBA for 14 years after playing at North Carolina as well.